scaleflex/magento-cloudimage-responsive/README.md

 To use the module, please sign up for a free account with [Cloudimage](https://www.cloudimage.io/en/registration?utm_source=magento-plugin&utm_medium=website&utm_campaign=magento-campaign) and get your Cloudimage token.
 This token is required to configure the Magento plugin.

+If you want to use CNAME: Please enter your CNAME at CNAME input field.

 If you have a question or need assistance, feel free to contact our [support](https://www.cloudimage.io/en/contact-us).

 ### Install module by Composer